braposo/graphql-css/README.md

 #### Dependencies

 `graphql-css` requires `graphql` to be installed as a peer dependency.
-It also supports [React hooks](https://reactjs.org/docs/hooks-intro.html) so you can start using it right away.
+It's compatible with [React hooks](https://reactjs.org/docs/hooks-intro.html) so you can use it with React's latest version.

 ## Quick start